Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/Authentication/OAuth/(1) OAuth - What is OAuth.md

 #OAuth #WEB #WebAuthentication
 # What is OAuth ?

-When we talk about OAuth, we're talking about **OAuth 2.0**, the commonly used authorisation framework.
+When we talk about OAuth, we're talking about **OAuth 2.0**, the commonly used authorisation framework that allows third-party applications to access user data without exposing user credentials.

 ---
 # Key Concepts